thomsmits/markdown-tools/mdc/data/src/01_example/04_uml_embedding.md

 ## Approach

-Using a self made notation and a corresponding tool, UML diagramms can directly be embedded into the source code.
+Using a self made notation and a corresponding tool, UML diagrams can directly be embedded into the source code.

 ## Class Diagram